seshieya/100-days-of-code/log.md

 **Links to work**: [Resources Project]()

-**Todo Tomorrow**:
+**Todo Next Time**:

+-
-- - Write parsers for different kinds of resources
+- Write parsers for different kinds of resources
 - Possibly improve db performance? <-- for what?? don't remember.... was it full text search for company name?
 - Refactor resource specific parsing into own services
 - Frontend - where sorting logic is used is really messy right now.
 Need to refactor to only sort when sortBy is changed, or when filtered resources is changed